 Overall Diversity is Above Average

-The overall diversity ranking is created by adding up results of ethnic, geographic, age and gender diversity.
+The overall diversity ranking is created by adding up results of racial, geographic, age and gender diversity.

 Many students value the opportunity to meet and learn from others from different racial and ethnic backgrounds, unfortunately, that may be difficult at this school.

-If available, the chart below also explores ethnic diversity among the faculty at Asbury.
+If available, the chart below explores racial diversity among the undergraduate students at Asbury.

 Are you seeking a campus with a balanced blend of males to females?